List of messiah claimants

 This is a list of notable people who have been said to be a messiah, either by themselves or by their followers.
-The list is divided into categories, which are sorted according to date of birth (where known).
+The list is divided into categories, which are sorted according to date of birth, if it is known.

 Jewish messiah claimants

-In Judaism, "messiah" originally meant a divinely appointed king, such as David, Cyrus the Great or Alexander the Great.
+In Judaism, "messiah" originally meant "a divinely appointed king" or "anointed one", such as Aaron the brother of Moses, David, Cyrus the Great or Alexander the Great.
 Later, especially after the failure of the Hasmonean Kingdom (37 BC) and the Jewish–Roman wars (AD 66–135), the figure of the Jewish messiah was one who would deliver the Jews from oppression and usher in an Olam Haba ("world to come") or Messianic Age.

 However the term "false messiah" was largely absent from rabbinic literature.
 The first mention is in the Sefer Zerubbabel, from the mid-seventh century, which uses the term, mashiah sheker, ("false messiah").